 Minnesota has recorded 135 WARN filings over the past 24 months, affecting 708 workers across 133 companies.
 The most active filer is PRIMP Boutique with 2 filings.
 Most filings are concentrated in Minneapolis, St Paul, and Rochester.
 Of these, 55 involved facility closures and 77 were layoff events.
 Filing dates range from Mar 29, 2025 through Mar 28, 2026.
+Healthcare & Social Assistance accounts for the largest share of affected workers at 57%.
+Filings in the most recent quarter were higher than the prior quarter, with 70 compared to 44.

 Last 24 Months